-We have a Revolving Credit Facility with an aggregate maximum principal amount of \$110.0 million, subject to a borrowing base, with a term of four years, maturing September 19, 2018. \$90.0 million of the outstanding revolving credit advances were designated Tranche B Advances (as defined in the Revolving Credit Facility) as of December 19, 2016, which Tranche B Advances may not be reborrowed once they have been repaid or prepaid.
-The balance of the Revolving Credit Facility may consist of swing line advances with a sublimit of \$5.0 million, letters of credit with a sublimit of \$10.0 million or Tranche A Advances (as defined in the Revolving Credit Facility), which Tranche A Advances may be reborrowed.
+We have a Revolving Credit Facility with an aggregate maximum principal amount of \$110.0 million, subject to a borrowing base, with a term of four years, maturing September 19, 2018.
 The Revolving Credit Facility is available to fund working capital and general partnership purposes, including the making of certain permitted restricted payments, subject to the limitations therein, including financial compliance, no default and distributable cash flow.
 The Revolving Credit Facility has an accordion feature that will allow us to increase the aggregate maximum principal amount under the Revolving Credit Facility up to an aggregate amount of \$150.0 million, subject to our receiving increased commitments from existing lenders or new commitments from new lenders and the satisfaction of certain other conditions.
 The Revolving Credit Facility is available for borrowing.
 Borrowings under the revolving Credit Facility are secured by substantially all of our assets.
-In connection with the consummation of this offering, we intend to fully repay and terminate the Revolving Credit Facility and Term Loan and enter into our New Credit Facility.
-For more information on our New Credit Facility, please see "Our New Credit Facility" below.